Walter Duranty: Views on the Soviet Union

 In the 1931 series of news reports for which he received the 1932 Pulitzer Prize for Correspondence, Duranty argued that the Russian people were "Asiatic", requiring autocratic government.
 Failed attempts since the time of Peter the Great to apply Western ideals in Russia were a form of European colonialism, he wrote, that had been finally swept away by the 1917 Revolution.
 Duranty described the Soviet Union after the 1917 Revolution as somewhat realizing the ideas of Karl Marx: "Marx theorized about 'the elimination of class distinctions' in his proletarian Utopia, but Leninism and Stalinism showed what the words meant in practice."

-By 1931, Duranty argued that the Soviets believed Vladimir Lenin and his New Economic Policy were both failures tainted by Western thought.
-Duranty wrote that, "Where Marxism theorized Stalin acts.
+By 1931, Duranty argued that the Soviets believed Vladimir Lenin and his New Economic Policy were failures tainted by Western thought.
+Duranty wrote that, "Where Marxism theorized, Stalin acts.
 Marxism says, “Eliminate class distinctions” and Stalinism does so by the simple and effective process of destructions....".
 Whereas Duranty wrote that the kulaks under Leninism were "an almost privileged class, encouraged to work and prosper", he described the "liquidation of the kulaks" under Stalin as an example of that utter elimination of class distinctions.

-Duranty felt that Stalin was able to scrap the New Economic Policy because he had no political competition, i.e. that the Ukraine famine (known as the Holodomor) demonstrated the lack of organized opposition to Stalin because his position was never truly threatened by the catastrophe.
 Duranty argued that Stalin succeeded where Lenin had failed: he "re-established a dictator of the imperial idea and put himself in charge" through intimidation.
-"Stalin didn't look upon himself as a dictator, but as a 'guardian of a sacred flame' that he called Stalinism for lack of a better name." and Stalin's five-year plan was an attempt to affect a new way of life for the Russian people, according to Duranty's reports for The New York Times.
+"Stalin didn't look upon himself as a dictator, but as a 'guardian of the sacred flame' that he called Stalinism for want of a better name."
+Stalin's five-year plan was an attempt to effect a new way of life for the Russian people, according to Duranty's reports for The New York Times.